 - Set a subnetwork controller—You can create a subnetwork by setting one or more network features as subnetwork controllers.
 The name of the subnetwork is defined when a terminal on a device or junction object is set to be a subnetwork controller.
 When adding a controller to an existing subnetwork, the status of the existing subnetwork is unchanged until the modified features are validated.
 If you're creating a subnetwork, there is no record in the Subnetworks table or SubnetLine feature class to represent the status of the subnetwork controller.

 - Validate network topology—The modified network features are validated to update the network topology with the changes.
-This changes the status of the subnetwork to Dirty.
+A trace is performed during the validate operation to discover which subnetworks were modified, and the status of the discovered subnetworks are changed to Dirty.

-- Update a subnetwork—The update subnetwork operation performs a trace from all subnetwork controllers, updates the subnetwork name of modified features, creates or updates the record for the subnetwork in the SubnetLine feature class, updates subnetwork system diagrams, and changes the status of all its controllers to Clean (isDirty = false).
-If validate consistency issues or subnetwork errors are encountered during the update subnetwork operation, the status of all its controllers is changed to Invalid (isDirty = Invalid).
+- Update a subnetwork—The update subnetwork operation performs a trace from all subnetwork controllers, updates the subnetwork name of modified features, creates or updates the record for the subnetwork in the SubnetLine feature class, updates subnetwork system diagrams, and changes the status of all its controllers to Clean.
+If validate consistency issues or subnetwork errors are encountered during the update subnetwork operation, the status of all controllers is changed to Invalid.

 - Modify a subnetwork—Subnetworks are modified to change their name or to either add or remove subnetwork controllers from the subnetwork.
 These workflows modify the subnetwork in the same manner as setting a new subnetwork controller.
 Changes must be validated and the subnetwork updated to change the status to Clean.